 This course is designed to help students develop skills and knowledge in the following area(s):

 • Knowledge.
-Students will have broad understanding of basic business theory and practice and deep understanding of theory and practice in the field of supply chain management, particularly as it relates to logistics, warehousing, material handling, and transportation.
+Students will have broad understanding of basic business theory and practice in the field of fashion supply chain management.

 Students who complete this course will demonstrate: